And you are lynching Negroes: Usage in post-1991 Russia

+Following the 2024 Russian presidential election, Vladimir Putin gave a speech after the close of voting on March 17.
+He acknowledged the February 2024 death of opposition leader Alexei Navalny, who had been held in a Russian penal colony, but did not comment as to the cause of death or who was ultimately responsible.
+"As for Mr. Navalny – yes, he passed away.
+It is always a sad event.
+And there were other cases when people in prisons passed away.
+Didn't this happen in the United States?
+It did, and not once."

 Usage by other countries

 In addition to Soviet Union and its satellites, and later, Russia, similar deflecting arguments related to racism in the United States have been used by a number of politicians, diplomats and state-controlled media from countries whose human rights abuses have been criticized by the United States government, NGOs or citizens.
-Countries which have been said to use the "Are you lynching Negroes" rhetoric in the early 21st century include China, Iran, Syria and North Korea.
+Countries which have been said to use the "Are you lynching Negroes" rhetoric in the early 21st century include China, Iran, Ba'athist Syria, and North Korea.

 Analysis

 The 1993 book Exit from Communism, edited by Stephen Richards Graubard, argued that this saying encapsulated an overall divorce from reality: "Perhaps there are and perhaps there are not prison camps in Siberia, perhaps in the United States they do or perhaps they do not lynch blacks ...
 Ultimately it does not matter whether we are for real or just pretending: it is all just part of the story."

 In her 2016 work Security Threats and Public Perception, Elizaveta Gaufman characterized the phrase as a form of reversing someone's line of reasoning against them.
-Gaufman wrote that by using this phrase in an argument one was tacitly refusing to answer queries posted to them and instead responding with condemnations.
+Gaufman wrote that by using this phrase in an argument, one was tacitly refusing to answer queries posed to them and instead responding with condemnations.

 Agency of African Americans

 It has been argued that African Americans have had a more nuanced position in this issue between the two states, highlighting their agency despite being used for propaganda gains of others.
 While repeatedly confronting the exploitation of African Americans by and for the gains of Soviet propaganda, African Americans have nevertheless been expanding on such use for the sake of the raised issue of racism and its institutionalization; this effect of the instrumentalisation is being often lost when discussing the issue, and has been criticized.
+African-American novelist Zora Neale Hurston was a staunch anti-communist, and she wrote a 1951 essay titled "Why The Negro Won't Buy Communism" which criticized communist propaganda targeting African Americans.